cerfmanager/quack-c-compiler/isa.md

 - **b3** is the source (operand order is reversed from syntax)

 **⚠️ Implementation note:** All three variants (`B`/`W`/`D`) execute identically — each moves the *entire* 32-bit register, regardless of suffix.
 Byte/word size distinction is not implemented.

+this will probably change to a single MOV operand or actual size checks , which ever I find more fun to make

 No flags affected.